tsdiokno/abl/content/tl/docs/nt/roma/roma-2.md

 [^28]: For a person is not a Jew who is one outwardly, and true circumcision is not something visible in the flesh.

-[^29] Sa katunayan, nanggagaling sa kalooban ang pagiging isang Hudyo, na sa puso ang pagkatuli — at ayon ito sa Espirito, sa kasulatan.
-Ang puri ng taong 'yon ay hindi galing sa tao pero galing sa Diyos.
+[^29] Sa katunayan, nanggagaling sa kalooban ang pagiging isang Hudyo, na sa puso ang pagkatuli — at ayon ito sa Espirito, hindi sa kasulatan.
+Ang puri ng taong iyon ay hindi galing sa tao pero galing sa Diyos.

 [^29]: On the contrary, a person is a Jew who is one inwardly, and circumcision is of the heart—by the Spirit, not the letter.
 That person’s praise is not from people but from God.